What exactly is Cancellation Cover?

 - Your travel agent cancellation fees for deposits already paid up to $1,500

-- If your relative or travel companion is in the police, fire, or a medical assistance profession such as a nurse or ambulance worker and has to stay in Australia because of an emergency or are posted overseas unexpectedly.
+- If your close relative or travel companion is in the police, fire, or a medical assistance profession such as a nurse or ambulance worker and has to stay in Australia because of an emergency or are posted overseas unexpectedly.

 - If you lose your frequent flyer or other type of travel points you used to purchase the airline ticket because of the flight being cancelled and it cannot be recovered in any way, we will pay the following: